 5.2.2 Staff will ensure that the attendance of Young Person Carers is regularly monitored.
-Any issues with regards to absence from college or particular lessons are addressed by their personal tutor in liaison with the Welfare Officer.
-The Young Carer flag settings (CEDAR) are set so that tutors are alerted to any Young Carer who is an attendance risk.
+Any issues with regards to absence from college or particular lessons are addressed by their personal SP teacher in liaison with the Welfare Officer.
+The Young Carer flag settings (CEDAR) are set so that SP teachers are alerted to any Young Carer who is an attendance risk.